uyuni-project/uyuni/testsuite/README.md

 ## Optional components

-To know how to test with or without optional components like a proxy, a CentOS minion or a SSH minion, look at the [optional components instructions](documentation/optional.md).
+To know how to test with or without optional components like a proxy, a RedHat-like minion or a SSH minion, look at the [optional components instructions](documentation/optional.md).

 # Contributing